Search Knowledge Base by Keyword

 Although numbered corporations are automatically assigned a number, the legal element can usually be chosen by the incorporator.

 If you're incorporating a numbered corporation instead of a named corporation (which might not be the best idea), our recommendation is to go with Ltd. as the legal element.
 That's because Ltd. is the most commonly used legal element for numbered corporations in Canada (by far), and using something different often leads to confusion and errors.
+This is something that we have witnessed first hand on multiple occasions.

 What About ULC, LLC, C-Corp, S-Corp and LLP?